raganwald-deprecated/homoiconic/2010/09/concept.md

 Concept products, on the other hand, are expressions of curiosity about what is and isn't possible with design, technology, styling, or anything else that doesn't have a person making a decision in it.
 How would a tablet work if it unfolded like a book?
 What would a computer look like if it could talk to you?
 There may be people in the question, but the question is never about the transition between now and the future, the question is never about what it takes to get them to change.
 Concept product leap into the future without addressing the pesky question of how to get there from here.

 Naturally, if software can be a product, we can also have "concept software."
 Software that exists to answer a question about who, what, where, when, and how, *but not why*.
+Concept products are sometimes just musing, sometimes just sketching, sometimes just aimless dabbling.
+But sometimes concept products are focused attempts to answer a specific question.
+Naturally, a question that doesn't include reasons why people will change their behaviour is an easier question to answer.

+But nevertheless, concept products can be judged by the degree to which they express the answer to a specific question.
+Is it possible to manufacture a racing bicycle that weighs under three kilograms and is strong enough to complete a stage race?
+Can a human-powered ornithopter fly?

+Concept software can be judged by the same metric, by whether it answers a specific question.
+Can cellular automata reproduce themselves using a blueprint or description of themselves?
+Could program behaviour be denoted using CSS-like classes instead of OO-like classes?

 **some of my experience with concept software**